 Who takes risks?

-Adolescents are known for risky behaviors.
-However, when they think calmly about a situation in an experiment, adolescents can be just as cautious and careful as adults and children.
-One important difference between the lab and the real world is the extent to which a scenario involves emotion.
-In an experiment where adolescents' emotions were strongly triggered (with the Columbia Card Task, a gambling task in which they made stepwise decisions of increasing risk and got immediate feedback on how good or bad they were doing, a situation much closer to real-world incremental or dynamic risk decisions), they took bigger risks than children and adults, just as observed in real world settings.
+Adolescents are known for risky behavior.
+But in lab tests, when theyre called on to think coolly about a situation, psychological scientists have found that adolescents are just as cautious as adults and children.
+The difference between the lab and the real world, Figner says, is partly the extent to which they involve emotion.
+In an experiment where adolescents emotions got triggered strongly (with a gambling task in which they made stepwise decisions of increasing risk and got immediate feedback on how good or bad they were doing, a situation much closer to real-world incremental or dynamic risk decisions), they looked very different from children and adults and took bigger risks, just as observed in real world settings.